aeternity/aepp-sdk-python/docs/ref/txobject.rst

 Metadata
 --------
-Metadata are special informations that are not part of the transaction itself but my be generated ad a additional output while creating or parsing a transaction, in particular metadata fields are:
+Metadatas are special informations that are not part of the transaction itself but my be generated ad a additional output while creating or parsing a transaction, in particular metadata fields are:

 - ``min_fee`` minimum fee for a transaction, this value is always calculaed and can be used to evaluate the actual fee used for the transaction.
-- ``contract_id`` the id of a contract, only present when deploying a new contract, it has the form ``ct_....``.
+- ``contract_id`` the id of a contract, only present when deploying a new contract (starts with prefix ``ct_``).
 - ``salt`` the random generated salt to prepare the ``commitment_id`` of a name pre-claim transaction.
 The salt must be used then to prepare a claim transaction.

 TxObject data fields
 --------------------
-here is the complete list of transactions and available fields:
+Here is the complete list of transactions and available fields:

 .. literalinclude:: ../../aeternity/transactions.py